 How did you go about designing your Passion Planner?

-Angelia Trinidad: I tried combining all of the little tips and tricks that I learned about time management, reflection, and goal setting from reading more than 150+ self help and small business books.
+Angelia Trinidad: I tried combining all of the little tips and tricks that I learned about time management, reflection, and goal setting from reading more than 150+ self-help and small business books.
 I wanted to design something that had enough structure to help people put their floating ideas onto paper but also invited people to be creative and add their own unique personality in their planning.

 You managed to raise $658,434 on Kickstarter to fund your project.
 How did you do it?
 Any advice for others looking to crowdfund their budding ventures?

 Angelia Trinidad: I believe successful projects solve big problems that lots of backers face.
 The problem that Passion Planner seeks out to solve is that feeling of directionless floating or not knowing where you want to go next.
-It solves that problem by asking people what they want our of their lives, having them define them and prompting them at check points to see if they are actually following through with their goals and not letting them fall back on the back burner.
+It solves that problem by asking people what they want out of their lives, having them define them and prompting them at checkpoints to see if they are actually following through with their goals and not letting them fall back on the back burner.
 We also allowed people to download the PDF for free when they shared it, so they could benefit from Passion Planner without having to buy it.

 Why do you think there was so much demand for a planner?
 What is different about your Passion Planner that speaks to people?

 Angelia Trinidad: I think there are many factors to why there was such a demand for a planner and why it speaks to people but the top three reasons are: 1) The problem that it seeks to solve, feeling lost, is universal.
 A tool to really try to tackle such a huge issue is not readily available.
-My story is a story that people can relate to as well, and it has helped me empathized as an entrepreneur.
+My story is a story that people can relate to as well, and it has helped me empathize as an entrepreneur.
 2) It was given away for free, no need to purchase.
 3) In this digital age, paper is becoming a lost art and actually a lost safe space for people to be honest with themselves about their goals, this planner reclaims that space.